MHM-Rajpoot/Lets-C-Assembly/README.md

    ### Option 3: Use Google Colab
    Open the x86 Nasm .ipynb file in Google Colab and Run

+## Lecture Videos
+For detailed lectures on these topics, please visit our YouTube channel: [YouTube](https://youtu.be/OpzzIxagP18)

 ## Resources

  - [ C 2nd Edition by Brian Kernighan and Dennis Ritchie ](https://github.com/MHM-Rajpoot/Lets-C-Assembly/blob/main/meta/C%20%202nd%20Edition%20by%20Brian%20Kernighan%20and%20Dennis%20Ritchie%20Copy.pdf)